U Line: Fares

 The U Line is physically connected to the Seoul Metropolitan Subway system and allows payment via the T-money smart card.
 It allows transfer to other lines and buses since 6 December 2014.
 Discounts are available for youth and free rides exist for those over 65 years of age.

+Rolling stock

+The line uses VAL 208 rolling stock also used on the metros in Lille, Toulouse, Rennes (Line A only), and Turin, as well as the CDGVAL at Charles de Gaulle Airport in Paris.
+However, unlike those cities, the trains have air conditioning to suit the more humid climate of South Korea.

 Stations

 There is no station numbered U116.

+All stations are in Uijeongbu, Gyeonggi-do.